tg123/sshpiper/README.md

    ```
    To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code ****** to authenticate.
    ```

+  * authy

+    Support token and onetouch from <https://authy.com/>

 ### Auditor for pipes (`--auditor-driver=`)